Songdog

-Songdog is a Welsh folk noir duo.
-As of May 2021, current members are Lyndon Morgans (vocals, acoustic guitar, songwriting/arrangement) and Karl Woodward (electric guitar, mandolin, banjo, keyboards, harmonica).
+Songdog are a Welsh folk noir trio who formed in 2000.
+As of January 2026, current members are Lyndon Morgans (vocals, acoustic guitar, songwriting/arrangement), Karl Woodward (keyboards, mandolin, banjo, harmonica, electric guitar) and newest member Bethan Frieze (violin, backing vocals), who joined in 2022.

-Previous members include Dave Paterson, Jasper Salmon, Malcolm Phillips, and Robert Lesniewski.

-Albums

-Songdog's latest album, A Happy Ending, was released in March 2020 on Junkyard Songs, receiving 9/10 from Uncut magazine (Allan Jones), 4 stars from The Mirror (Gavin Martin), 4 stars from Rock n Reel (Nick Toczek) and 9/10 from Americana UK (Tim Martin).
+Songdog's latest album, Mirabilia Mundi was released on 28 March 2025 via Junkyard Songs and received 4 and 5* reviews from Uncut, Mojo and RnR magazines, amongst others.

 The band’s debut album, The Way of the World, was self-released in June 2001.
 In 2003 the band’s second album, Haiku, was released on Evangeline Records.
 The album received a four (out of five) star review in Uncut.
 By the time of the third album in 2006 the band had signed with One Little Indian Records.
 2008’s A Wretched Sinner's Song was a double album released to mixed reviews.
 Their fifth album isA Life Eroding Mojo awarded the album four (out of five) stars.
 Songdog's sixth album Last Orders at Harry's Bar was released in 2013.
 Joy Street, their seventh, was released in late summer 2017 on Junkyard Songs (trailered earlier by single "It's Not A Love Thing"), produced by Nigel Stonier (who also worked with Fairport Convention and Joan Baez).
+A Happy Ending, was released in March 2020 on Junkyard Songs, receiving 9/10 from Uncut magazine (Allan Jones), 4 stars from The Mirror (Gavin Martin), 4 stars from Rock n Reel (Nick Toczek) and 9/10 from Americana UK (Tim Martin)."Songdog "A Happy Ending" (Junkyard Songs, 2020)" (2020).

+Songdog's 2022 album ‘Of Gods And Men’ was released under Lyndon Morgans's own name.